Lamine Camara: Senior

 In September 2023, Camara was called up to the senior Senegal team for the first time by coach Aliou Cissé.
 He made his debut in a 2026 FIFA World Cup qualifier against South Sudan, scoring the third goal of a 4–0 win in Dakar.

 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
 In the team's opening match against The Gambia, he scored two goals as Senegal won 3–0.
 He went on to play the full match against Cameroon and the first 87 minutes of the round of 16 match, where Senegal were defeated 5–4 in a penalty shootout by host nation and eventual winners Ivory Coast.

-Style of play

-Camara's style of play draws comparisons to the greats such as N'Golo Kanté and Sergio Busquets.
-He's a versatile box-to-box player with a powerful presence in midfield, excelling in ball recovery while showcasing precise passing and offensive flair.
-His free-kick-taking ability is akin to James Ward-Prowse.